-In 2004 he formed his own ensemble, Billband, to perform his music.
-Made up of today's most exciting and in-demand performers, the group has released two recordings on the Innova label to critical acclaim.
+In 2004 Bill formed his own ensemble, Billband, to perform his compositions.
+Made up of today's most exciting and in-demand performers, the group released two recordings on the Innova label to critical acclaim.
 Their 2013 release Towards Daybreak

-As a conductor Bill has commissioned and premiered dozens of works by such notable composers as Phil Kline, Marc Mellits, Belinda Reynolds, Jad Abumrad, Zoe Keating, Evan Ziporyn, and David Lang.
-In 2006 he founded the Grand Valley State University New Music Ensemble, who have been profiled in numerous publications including Newsweek, the New York Times, and Billboard Magazine, and featured on NPR's Weekend Edition, All Things Considered, and WNYC's Radiolab.
-Beyond their many campus events they have performed concerts in Detroit, Atlanta, Chicago, Philadelphia, Baltimore and Washington D.C., at New York’s Bang On a Can Marathon, as members of the all-star ensemble assembled by the Kronos Quartet to perform on the In C
+With new music ensembles he founded at Suffolk Community College (New York) and then Grand Valley State University (Michigan), Bill has commissioned and premiered over eighty compositions by such notable composers as Sarah Kirkland Snider, Marc Mellits, David Lang, Anna Clyne, Zoe Keating, Rachel Grimes, Nico Muhly, and Mason Bates.
+Founded in 2006, the GVSU New Music Ensemble has been profiled in numerous publications including Newsweek, the New York Times, and Billboard Magazine, and featured on NPR's Weekend Edition, All Things Considered, WNYC's Radiolab, and Performance Today.
+With multiple awards from New Music USA and the National Endowment of the Arts, they have performed concerts at major cities and venues throughout the country including twenty national parks, the Bang On a Can Marathon, the New Music Gathering, as members of the all-star ensemble assembled by the Kronos Quartet to perform on the In C

 45th Anniversary concert at Carnegie Hall, at the Make Music New York summer festival, and as part of the large ensemble that premiered Sila

 , by John Luther Adams, at the Lincoln Center Out of Doors Festival.

 Bill has produced five critically acclaimed recordings by the GVSU ensemble, with accolades including top year-end lists by the New York Times, Washington Post, LA Weekly, Time Out Chicago, and many others.
 Music from their second CD, In C Remixed